Yakima, Washington: 2010 census

 There were 33,074 households, of which 33.2% had children under the age of 18 living with them, 44.7% were married couples living together, 15.7% had a female householder with no husband present, 6.3% had a male householder with no wife present, and 35.3% were non-families.
 28.7% of all households were made up of individuals, and 11.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.68 and the average family size was 3.3.

-28.3% of the population was under the age of 18 and 13.1% were 65 years or older.
-The median age was 33.9 years.
-50.7% of the population was female.
+People under the age of 18 accounted for 28.3% of the population, while 13.1% were 65 years or older.
+The median age was 33.9 years, and 50.7% of the population was female.

 The median household income was $39,706.
 The per capita income was $20,771.
 21.3% of the population were below the poverty line.

 Economy

 Yakima's growth in the 20th century was fueled primarily by agriculture.
 The Yakima Valley produces many fruit crops, including apples, peaches, pears, cherries, and melons.
 Many vegetables are also produced, including peppers, corn and beans.
 Most of the nation's hops, a key ingredient in the production of beer, are also grown in the Yakima Valley.
 Many of the city's residents have come to the valley out of economic necessity and to participate in the picking, processing, marketing and support services for the agricultural economy.